moni-kishore-dhar/Tic-Tac-Toe-C/README.md

 # Tic-Tac-Toe-C
-In this repository, I demonstrated Tic Tac Toe game, where two players can play this game by using their name.
-This game has been made with C.
+<b>In this repository, I demonstrated Tic Tac Toe game, where two players can play this game by using their name.
+This game has been made with C.</b>